13 Tips to Help Children Manage Social Anxiety

-The general rule of thumb is to accept the nervousness that comes up as a part of normal life that affects most people, reassure yourself that you’re ok anyway, and focus on others rather than yourself.
+One very helpful approach to social anxiety is to accept it as a part of normal life that affects most people, reassure yourself that you’re ok anyway, and focus on others rather than yourself.
 For instance, reassure your child that most people feel socially awkward at least sometimes.
 Then remind your child that she doesn’t have to be interesting, just interested, and teach her to ask other kids questions and listen to their answers.
 Brainstorm with her how she might handle a situation that makes her nervous:

 “If you feel nervous at the party today, what could you do to make yourself more comfortable?
 Could you hang out with one of the kids you know from school?
 Could you offer to help serve the refreshments?
 What could you say to reassure yourself?
 What do you think you might talk with the other kids about?”

 Once she knows she can handle whatever comes up, she'll feel more ready to tackle a new experience.

-9. Provide your child with daily opportunities to interact with others.
+9. Provide your child with small daily opportunities to interact with others.

 Socially anxious children need downtime, of course, especially if they're introverts.
 But they also need plenty of opportunities to practice their social skills.
 And remember that empathizing doesn’t mean being over-protective.
 If your child is worried, remind him that he can do hard things.
 Talk every night at dinner about one hard thing each person in the family did that day.
 Applaud every little step he takes on his own.